Wills

 Key Takeaway

 An interactive online Will service produces a document word-for-word identical to one created by a lawyer, because it uses the same tried-and-tested legal precedents.
-The difference is you have direct access to the tools from anywhere in the world.
+Users around the world can access these tools through their direct connection to the system.

 Frequently Asked Questions